davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 ## Modularity and Serving Product Growth

-> Challenge: as the product evolves and grows, the lack of modularity implicit in the TSO strategy imposes greater and greater cost on your delivery strategy.
+As the product evolves and grows, the lack of modularity implicit in the TSO strategy imposes greater and greater cost on your delivery strategy.

 TSOs can deliver only new orgs.
 There is no such thing as a modular TSO; you cannot layer a TSO on top of an existing org.
 The consequences of this fact are not always obvious: "That's the point of a TSO," you might say.
 But as a product and customer base grows, the weaknesses of the TSO as a delivery strategy become more and more apparent.
 Let's look at some key points during the lifespan of the Massive Events product: